Ronan Maher (footballer): Club career

 Maher played futsal at an early age, and played football at West Bromwich Albion for four years before being released at under-11 level.
 He then joined Walsall at the age of eleven and was the under-18 team's top-scorer during the 2021–22 campaign.
 He made his first-team debut on the opening day of the 2022–23 season on 30 July 2022, coming on as an 80th-minute substitute in a 4–0 win over Hartlepool United at the Bescot Stadium.
 He signed a three-year professional contract the following month.

+He scored his first professional goal for Walsall on 8 August 2023 in a 3–4 EFL Cup first round defeat to Blackburn Rovers at Ewood Park.

+On 25 August 2023, Maher signed for National League North side Rushall Olympic on a youth loan until 6 January 2024.
+Maher made his debut for The Pics on the following day in a 1–1 draw with Banbury United.
+He was recalled from his loan spell on 7 November 2023 before returning to Rushall, on a loan deal to the end of the season, on 26 January 2024.

+On 22 November 2024, Maher joined National League side Tamworth on a one-month loan deal.
+He scored Tamworth's 94th-minute equaliser in their second round FA Cup encounter at Burton Albion, sending the game to penalties which Tamworth went on to win 4–3.
+He was recalled in April 2025.

+On 20 June 2025, Walsall announced he had signed a new two-year deal.

+On 4 October 2025, Maher returned to National League club Tamworth on a youth-loan until 29 December.

 International career

 Maher made his debut for the Republic of Ireland under-19 team in a 6–0 win over Gibraltar on 21 September 2022.
 He started in the following game, a 2023 UEFA European Under-19 Championship qualification match with Wales, which ended in a 2–0 victory for the Irish.
 Walsall manager Michael Flynn said that he was "very proud of Ronan".

+On 13 March 2025, Maher received his first Republic of Ireland U21 call up for their friendlies against Scotland U21 & Hungary U21 in Spain.
+He made his debut for the side against Scotland U21 on 21 March, in a 2–0 defeat.

+Personal life

+Born in England, Maher is of Irish and Indian descent.